The Battle of Gaugamela might have had a different outcome.

 Naval battle scrolls depict Korean soldiers utilizing repeating recurve crossbows during the Imjin War (Wiki Image).

 You are correct.
 The repeating crossbow was a very effective weapon, and it could have made a significant difference in the Battle of Gaugamela.
 The Macedonian phalanx was a powerful formation, but it was vulnerable to concentrated fire from archers.
-The repeating crossbow would have allowed the Persians to fire a much higher volume of arrows at the Macedonians, which could have disrupted their formation and caused heavy casualties.
+The repeating crossbow would have enabled the Persians to fire a much higher volume of arrows at the Macedonians, potentially disrupting their formation and causing heavy casualties.

 In addition, the repeating crossbow was a relatively new weapon at the time, and the Macedonians may not have been familiar with it.
 This would have given the Persians an additional advantage, as they could have used the weapon more effectively.